 Within 50 days after making an initial finding, the Executive Officer shall make a final finding based on available information whether a ZEV or PHEV value was obtained based on incorrect information and shall notify the manufacturer in writing of this final finding.

-Within 60 days after the Executive Officer notifies a manufacturer of a final finding, a manufacturer may petition for review of the finding by requesting an administrative hearing in accordance with the procedures specified in California Code of Regulations, title 17, division 3, chapter 1, subchapter 1.25, article 2 (commencing with section 60055.1)
+Within 60 days after the Executive Officer notifies a manufacturer of a final finding, a manufacturer may petition for review of the finding by requesting an administrative hearing in accordance with the procedures specified in California Code of Regulations, title 17, division 3, chapter 1, subchapter 1.25, article 2 (commencing with section 60055.1).

 Penalties.
-A manufacturer that fails to make up a ZEV deficit shall be subject for each ZEV value to the Health and Safety Code section 43211 civil penalty applicable to a manufacturer that sells a new motor vehicle that does not meet the applicable emission standards adopted by the state board.
-To calculate penalties under Health and Safety Code 43211, subdivision (b), as it is in effect as of [INSERT DATE OF ADOPTION], a deficit of one ZEV value towards meeting a manufacturer’s annual ZEV requirement under subsection (c) of this regulation for a given model year will be equal to 4 zero-emission vehicle credits under the statute.
+A manufacturer that fails to make up a ZEV deficit is subject, for each deficit ZEV value, to the Health and Safety Code section 43211 civil penalty applicable to a manufacturer that sells a new motor vehicle that does not meet the applicable emission standards adopted by the state board.
+To calculate penalties under Health and Safety Code 43211, subdivision (b), as it is in effect as of [INSERT DATE OF ADOPTION], a deficit of one ZEV value towards meeting a manufacturer’s annual ZEV requirement under subsection (c) of this regulation for a given model year will be equal to four zero-emission vehicle credits under the statute.
 The cause of action shall be deemed to accrue when the ZEV deficit is not balanced by the end of the specified time allowed by subdivision (h)(2) of this regulation.
-Penalties may also be assessed as provided by law for violations of the requirements of this Article 2, Approval of Motor Vehicle Pollution Control Devices (New Vehicles), of Title 13 of the California Code of Regulations, including those authorized under Health and Safety Code section 43016.
+A manufacturer is also subject to penalties as provided by law, including those authorized under Health and Safety Code section 43016, for any other violations of the requirements of this Article 2, Approval of Motor Vehicle Pollution Control Devices (New Vehicles), of Title 13 of the California Code of Regulations.

 Address.
 Unless otherwise specified, reports, documentation, and requests under this Section must be provided to the California Air Resources Board at the following address: Chief, Emissions Certification and Compliance Division (or Executive Officer if so specified), California Air Resources Board, 4001 Iowa Ave, Riverside, California 92507, or may be submitted electronically upon mutual agreement as provided under sections 1633.7 and 1633.8 of the Civil Code.